 Where: San Jose, Palo Alto and San Mateo Caltrain stations

 photo: jpellgen via Flickr

 Start with a soul food potluck (seafood gumbo provided, guests are asked to bring a soul food side dish to share) and follow with gospel music and conversation.

 When: Mon., Jan.
 21. 10 a.m.

 Where: Unity in Marin, 600 Palm Dr., Novato, CA

 Coho salmon are counting on you at this day of to-do’s.
 Improve their habitat, and spruce up the surrounding shores through planting and weeding.

 Where: Muir Beach, CA

 Stinson Beach Cleanup

 A day of service, and a day at the beach, perfect win-win!
 Keep our Cali coastline pristine by pitching in today.
 All ages are welcome, but the under 15 crowd needs to be accompanied by an adult.
 Meet by the beach entrance on the northern end of the middle parking lot.
-Special note: this event is on Sunday!
 Register for the event online.